kamyar-nemati/libecg-clr-interface/README.md

 Microsoft.NET Common Language Runtime (CLR) interface for libecg.

 ## Dependency
-This repository depends on: __libecg__
+This repository depends on: __libecg__ (v >= 1.1.0.3)

 _All headers and source files of libecg repo are expected to be included in the solution.
-Precompiled headers for all source files must be disabled to have a successful compilation._
+Precompiled headers for all included source files must be disabled to have a successful compilation._

 ## Design
 Context-level Architectural Design